Invader Zim: Ratings

 Invader Zim garnered decent ratings for its premiere episode, with a 6.0 rating/17 share (about 1.8 million views) among kids ages 2–11.
 As the show went on, ratings and viewership began to decline amongst Nickelodeon's target audience of 2–11 year olds.

-While Invader Zim was popular during its original run, Nickelodeon did not think the show was doing well because they were only focusing on a certain age group of viewers: 2–11 year olds.
+While Invader Zim was popular during its original run, Nickelodeon did not think the show was doing well because it was focusing only on a certain age group: 2–11-year-olds.
 Even though Invader Zim was praised by critics and popular with viewers ages 14–18, the ratings amongst Nickelodeon's core demographic were just not high enough for the network to justify the expenses being put into the show, as Invader Zim was the most expensive show they were producing at the time.
 When Nickelodeon saw that some of their other shows with half the budget of Invader Zim were getting double the desired ratings amongst the 2–11 year old demographic, canceling the show just seemed to be the logical thing to do from a business perspective.

-Despite the poor ratings the show received during its original run, reruns of Invader Zim tend to receive average to above average views and ratings.
+Despite the poor ratings the show received during its original run, reruns of Invader Zim tend to receive average to above-average views and ratings.
 In March through July 2010, reruns of Invader Zim were aired on Nicktoons.
 These reruns became the second highest-rated show on the network, behind Avatar: The Last Airbender.